-An individual who is interested in fostering needs to complete a GGLRR Foster Application/Agreement.
+An individual who is interested in fostering needs to complete a GGLRR Foster Application.
 This document is typically emailed to the candidate by an existing GGLRR volunteer.
-This form serves as a method to collect information from the candidate foster, but also serves as the signed commitment by the individual to provide the requisite care to any dog placed in their foster care.
+This form serves as a method to collect key information from the candidate foster.